 Our hearts are incredible.
 They literally keep us alive.
 They send blood around our body, they provide us with the oxygen and the nutrients we need to stay alive, and they carry away waste in the process.

 We know this.
 But, most of us don’t realize just how easy it is to damage this special organ, and why we need to protect it at all costs.
-With February being American Heart Health month, it is the perfect time to take a beat and learn a bit more about our bodies.

 A quick intro: heart disease and sleep apnea

 Heart disease is the leading cause of death among adults in developed countries, and heart failure is a major public health problem in the United States.
+Nearly 5 million patients in this country have heart failure, and nearly 500,000 new patients are diagnosed with it annually.

 According to the American Academy of Sleep Medicine, nearly 30 million American adults are kept from restful sleep by obstructive sleep apnea (OSA), a chronic disease that involves the repeated collapse of the upper airway during sleep (learn more about sleep apnea here).
 Research has found it is so significant that it is considered to be more prevalent than both asthma and adult diabetes and some public health advocates think it may be as big a public health hazard as smoking.